antk99/KNN-and-Decision-Tree/README.md

     - Do you effectively present numerical results (e.g., via tables or figures)?
 - Originality / creativity (15 points)
     - Did you go beyond the bare minimum requirements for the experiments?
-    - Note:Simply adding in a random new experiment will not guarantee a high grade on this section!
-You should bethoughtful and organizedin your report.
+    - Note: Simply adding in a random new experiment will not guarantee a high grade on this section!
+You should be thoughtful and organized in your report.
 That is, the distinctive ideas that you came up with should blend in your whole story.
 For instance, explaining the triggers behind them would be a great starting point.